processing/p5.js-compatibility/README.md

 * If you want to use p5.js 2.0 features, like variable-weight fonts
 * If you need your sketches to work after August, 2026.
 At that point, 1.x will no longer be supported, and 2.0 will become the default in the p5.js Editor.
 If you face any challenges in making updates, please consider [joining the discussion](https://github.com/processing/p5.js/issues/7488) and [filing bugs](https://github.com/processing/p5.js/issues) to help make p5.js 2.0 a robust tool for the whole community.
-* If you want to use an addon or community library that uses p5.js 2.0 featurescal
+* If you want to use an add-on library or community library that uses p5.js 2.0 features
 * If you want to be able to better integrate with other tools and libraries in the JavaScript ecosystem

 ## How can I update my 1.x sketches?